dulimarta/spherical-easel/docs/tools/transformation.md

 - See [page 138](https://books.google.com/books?id=BSU4AAAAMAAJ&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=snippet&q=spherical%20inversions&f=false) of "A Treatise on Spherical Trigonometry: With Applications to Spherical Geometry and Numerous Examples", Volume 1 by William J. M'Clelland, Thomas Preston, 1893.
 - The user can apply the inversion to objects using the [Apply Transformation Tool](/tools/transformation.html#apply-transformation).
-- When an inversion is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab).
+- When an inversion is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab) <icon-base  iconName="objectsTab"> </icon-base>.
 - If this tool is activated with a circle selected, the above action is performed automatically.

 :::